someobserver/recurgence/threshold/index.md

 for three weeks, cascades of new recognition
 **traversed my nervous system**.
 one after the next, installing gestalt updates
-to how i modeled and understood the universe.
+to how i modeled and understood ...everything.

 pattern after pattern clicked neatly into place,
 milled to the millionths, right into existing canon—